BAIL HEARINGS AND BAIL CONDITIONS

-In the criminal justice system a show cause hearing, or more commonly referred to as a bail hearing, is a court proceeding that typically happens before a presiding Justice of the Peace to determine whether a person in police custody can be released.
-The Crown Attorney will advise of the allegations, the criminal code offences and explain the grounds on which they are seeking the person’s continued detention in jail.
+In the criminal justice system, a show cause hearing, more commonly referred to as a bail hearing, is a court proceeding that typically happens before a presiding Justice of the Peace to determine whether a person in police custody can be released.
+The Crown Attorney will advise of the allegations and the criminal code offences and explain the grounds on which they are seeking the person’s continued detention in jail.
 Defence counsel can call evidence through witnesses, present potential sureties and make submissions for accused’s release.
 Through the surety’s evidence defence counsel will demonstrate how the accused can be supervised on a bail order and the necessary condition that should be on that form of release.
-After all evidence and counsel submissions have been made a judge or justice will need to determine the form of release or order detention.
+After all evidence and counsel submissions have been made, a judge or justice will need to determine the form of release or order detention.

-When deciding to release a person facing criminal charges the presiding justice must consider such factors including:
+When deciding to release a person facing criminal charges, the presiding justice must consider such factors including:

 RESPONSIBILITIES OF A SURETY

-In almost every Ontario Court duty counsel will be able to assist with minor cases and explain how a criminal proceeding works and other general information.
+In almost every Ontario Court duty, counsel will be able to assist with minor cases and explain how a criminal proceeding works and other general information.
 Duty counsel services are provided by Legal Aid Ontario.
 They are often defence lawyers who work with legal aid that can help the family members of those with limited resources when they attend court.
-In many cases they are able to assist by negotiating with Crown Prosecutors the least restrictive bail conditions and sometimes a consent release for a minor criminal offence.
+In many cases, they are able to assist by negotiating with Crown Prosecutors the least restrictive bail conditions and sometimes a consent release for a minor criminal offence.

 RECENT BAIL HEARING BLOGS AND ARTICLES